 |Claims||Breach of continuous disclosure obligations, and misleading and deceptive conduct|

-Woolworths Limited (“Woolworths”), an Australian retail giant involved in a wide array of industries, is being investigated for breaching the Corporations Act by failing to keep investors informed of “significant risks” to its 2015 profit guidance.
+Woolworths Limited (“Woolworths”), one of the largest Australian retail stores involved in a wide array of industries, is being investigated for breaching the Corporations Act by failing to keep investors informed of “significant risks” to its 2015 profit guidance.

 Law firm Maurice Blackburn has filed a shareholder class action against Woolworths stating that the company allegedly knew that it was losing sales momentum in its Australian Supermarkets business and would need to make significant changes in its strategy and revise its FY15 guidance.